-You must use a basis other than cost, such as fair market value, if you received your home from your spouse, as a gift or inheritance, or in a trade.
-These situations are discussed on the following pages.
+You must use a basis other than cost, such as adjusted basis or fair market value, if you received your home as a gift, inheritance, a trade, or from your spouse.
+These situations are discussed in the following pages.
 Also, the instructions for Worksheet 1 (near the end of the publication) address each of these issues.

 Fair market value.
-Fair market value is the price at which property would change hands between a willing buyer and a willing seller, neither having to buy or sell, and both having reasonable knowledge of all necessary facts.
+Fair market value is the price at which property would change hands between a willing buyer and a willing seller, neither having to buy or sell and both having reasonable knowledge of all necessary facts.
 Sales of similar property, on or about the same date, may be helpful in figuring the fair market value of the property.